 Rainbow trout are put into the lake at a more mature stage in their development.

-The stocking schedule called for 10,000 catchable rainbows to be planted in April 2020 and 4,000 “jumbos” to be planted in November.
+The annual stocking schedule typically calls for about 10,000 catchable rainbows to be planted in about, and 4,000 “jumbos” to be planted in November.
+Some of the smaller stocked trout also will survive long enough to reach up to about 20 inches.

 The peak for rainbow trout fishing on Cranberry Lake is slightly longer than brown trout, with April through June recommended as the best time of the year to fish for rainbows.